Military of Goryeo

-The Military of the Goryeo Dynasty was the primary military force of the Goryeo Dynasty.
-During the Later Three Kingdoms Period, Wang Geom overthrew the Taebong ruler, Gung Ye, and renamed it Goryeo after the Goguryeo Dynasty.
+The military of Goryeo was the primary military force of the Goryeo dynasty.
+During the Later Three Kingdoms period, Wang Kŏn overthrew the Taebong ruler, Kung Ye, and renamed it Goryeo after the Goguryeo dynasty.
 He led the kingdom's armies and navies against Silla and Later Baekje and unified the peninsula.
 Goryeo was able to mobilize sizable military might during times of war.

 In the early period, the army was known for successfully defending the northern borders from the Khitans and the Jurchens.
 But the Imperial Court and the official scholars mistreated the military and overthrew the emperor, establishing a military regime that lasted a century.
 In the middle period, the army was also known for repelling the Mongol Empire until they capitulated after the ninth invasion, reducing the emperor to the status of king.
 The military regime opposed Mongol rule until the royal court overthrew them under their direction.
 The Sambyeolcho Army revolted against the Mongols in response until they suppressed them.

 The navy was known for aiding the Mongols in invading Japan, but the Japanese defeated them, leaving the south defenseless against Wokou Pirate raids.
 The navy innovated gunpowder weaponry after the Mongol's use in the invasion of Japan to retrofit their ships with cannons and rockets to strengthen their naval defenses.

 During the late period, King Gongmin purged Goryeo of Mongol influence and regained their sovereignty.
 They invaded the north, retaking some of Goguryeo's territories south of Manchuria.
 However, they lost them during the Red Turban Invasion of Goryeo but repelled them.
-However, the wars brought Goryeo to ruin, and General Yi Seong-Gye, who was ordered to attack the Ming to regain Liaodong retreated from Wihwado and overthrew the Goryeo and established the Joseon Dynasty.
+However, the wars brought Goryeo to ruin.
+General Yi Sŏng-gye, who was ordered to attack the Ming to regain Liaodong retreated from Wihwado and overthrew the Goryeo and established the Joseon dynasty.